There are many supports available to help you manage your diagnosis:

 Download and print your own Health Passport here

-Order your hard copy Health Passport here (there is a small cost or ask your Field Worker if they have any available)
+Order your hard copy Health Passport here (there is a small cost or ask your Regional MS Community Support Staff if they have any available).

 MS Diagnosis Cards

 You may find yourself in situations where you need assistance, access to toilets or just a helping hand.
 MSNZ has developed a Diagnosis Card which you can keep with you at all times to show people that you have a diagnosis and require support.
-Ask your Field Worker for your free Diagnosis Card and write on the back any contacts in case of emergency.
+Ask your Regional MS Community Support Staff for your free Diagnosis Card and write on the back any contacts in case of emergency.

 Community Occupational Therapist